NFL Predictions Week 14: Early Odds, Picks and Projections for Upcoming Schedule

 It's the month of December, and champagne celebrations are starting to dot the NFL landscape.

-That can mean only one thing—clinching season is upon us.
+That can mean only one thing: clinching season is upon us.

 The 11-win Los Angeles Rams are the first team to both clinch their playoff spot and secure their division title.
 The two-win San Francisco 49ers and Oakland Raiders share the distinction of being the only clubs officially eliminated from the postseason race.